On the hunt for free, official ACT practice tests? Find six full-length practice test PDFs below – including the official 2020 ACT practice test.

 Enroll in a Course

 An easy way to find a study plan?
 Enroll in an ACT prep course!
 There are plenty of online and in-person options for every budget.
-The Olive Book’s ACT course (free for a limited time) covers everything on the test in a structured, self-paced format.
+Olive Book’s ACT course covers everything on the test in a structured, self-paced format.
 You just log on and start studying!
 And if you’d like more structure, you can follow one of our four study schedules.

 Another option is the ACT’s online academy, which is fairly inexpensive and allows you to choose a structured or adaptive plan.
 The course is self-paced but does send you reminders and goals.